aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 ---
-title: How to Add Gradient: Vertical Gradient in Java XPS
+title: 'How to Add Gradient: Vertical Gradient in Java XPS'
-linktitle: How to Add Gradient: Vertical Gradient in Java XPS
+linktitle: 'How to Add Gradient: Vertical Gradient in Java XPS'
 second_title: Aspose.Page Java API
 description: Learn how to add gradient to shape in Java XPS using Aspose.Page.
 Follow this step‑by‑step guide to create vertical gradients and enhance visual appeal.
 weight: 12